intel/intel-extension-for-pytorch/docs/tutorials/features/FSDP.md

             100. * ddp_loss[1] / ddp_loss[2]))
 ```

-6. Define a distributed train function that wraps the model in FSDP
+6. Define a distributed training function that wraps the model in FSDP:

 ```python
 """